emoacht/Monitorian/README.md

 ### Operations

- - As part of testing, you can record operations to scan monitors and reflect their states.
+ - As part of testing, you can set this app to record operations to scan monitors and reflect their states.
 To enable the recording, check `Make operation log` in the hidden menu.
-After that, __operation.log__ can be copied by `Copy operation log`.
+After some information is recorded, you will be able to copy __operation.log__ by `Copy operation log`.
+ - If you notice an issue, <ins>enable the recording and then wait until the issue happens.
+When you notice the issue again, copy this log and check the information including the change before and after the issue.</ins>

 ### Command-line arguments

  - As part of testing, you can store persistent arguments in `Command-line arguments` in the hidden menu.
 They will be tested along with current arguments when this app starts.
+ - For example, if you want to fix this app's language to English (default), set `/lang en` in this box.

 ### Exceptions